A Study in Magic

 There was a moment's silence.

-Then Neville left a cold, steady hand clutch his windpipe and a wand tip touch jugular.
+Then Neville left a cold, steady hand clutch his windpipe and a wand stab his jugular.

 "Really, Potter," said Quirrell in an unfamiliar cold voice.
 "Don't make me hurt him."